Amino2/SpelunkyHD-Level-Analyser/README.md

 ## Notes
 - Make sure you are using SpelunkyHD version `1_4` for compatibility.
 - Test levels in Frozlunky to ensure they behave as expected before running the analysis.
+- The app does not work well with ladders or platform tiles yet, may be added in the future.

 ---